wagaweb/waboot/README.md

 **Behaviors are options that can be customized on post\page basis.** In "Posts and Pages" section you can set their default values relatively to the available post-types.

-Later, when editing a specific post or page, it will possible to change the default values specifically for that post, as shown below:
+Later, when editing a specific post or page, you can change the default values specifically for that post, as shown below:

 !["Behaviors"](docs/assets/images/behaviors-02.png).